Updated August 21, 2023

 - How to Sort Pivot Table Rows in Excel?

 Pivot Table Sort in Excel

 To sort any pivot table, there are 2 ways.
-First, we can click right the pivot table field we want to sort and select the appropriate option from the Sort by list.
+First, we can click right on the pivot table field we want to sort and select the appropriate option from the Sort by List.
 Also, we can choose More Sort Options from the same list to sort more.
 Another way is by applying the filter in a Pivot table.
 Go to the cell out of the table and press Shift + Ctrl + L together to apply the filter.
 Now from the drop-down list, we can choose any Sorting type as required.

 Steps to Create a Pivot Table in Excel

 A brief discussion below will familiarize you with how to create a Pivot Table in Excel:

 Step 1: Select the table you want to get data from.